 (c) Each applicant for a permanent employee registration

-card shall have his or her fingerprints submitted to the
+card shall have the applicant's fingerprints submitted to the

 Illinois State Police in an electronic format that

 complies with the form and manner for requesting and

 furnishing criminal history record information as prescribed